chris-martin/bricks/in/posts/2017-02-24-nix-for-stack-users/post.md

 ## `nix-env` is like `apt-get`

-You can also use Nix as an alternative to Ubuntu's package manager (`apt-get`) for a lot of things if you so choose.
-(I'm assuming you're using Ubuntu.)
+You can also use Nix as an alternative to Ubuntu’s package manager (`apt-get`) for a lot of things if you so choose.
+(I’m assuming you’re using Ubuntu.)

 For this we use another command, `nix-env`.